Ekumen-OS/beluga/CONTRIBUTING.md

 #### How Do I Submit a Good Code Contribution?

 - **Pull the latest `main` branch**.
 Clone repository (or repository fork) locally if you haven't yet.
-- **Branch from `main` branch**.
-Use a descriptive name for your feature branch.
-Make sure to prefix it with the associated issue number.
+- **Create a feature branch from `main`**.
+Use a descriptive name and make sure to prefix it with the associated issue number.
 - **Work on your contribution**.
 See [instructions](GETTING_STARTED.md) on how to get started with Beluga development.
 - **Lint and test your changes**.
 For bug fixes, make sure regression tests are included.
 - **Document your changes as needed**.
 For new features, make sure added functionality is clearly documented.